Using Containers on HPC Resources

 • See that we didn’t need to load any python module!

-• We didn’t need to install any TF packages ourselves!!
+• We didn’t need to install any TensorFlow packages ourselves!!

 Batch